sandeepkumarcm/Ecommerce-site-trendify/README.md

 # 🛒 Sandeepkumar Trendify – Full-Stack E-commerce Website
  🎥 Demo Video: https://youtu.be/-M8IEHbTtbY

  [GitHub Repository 📂](https://github.com/sandeepkumarcm/Ecommerce-site-trendify)

-**Prince Trendify** is a modern and fully functional **MERN stack e-commerce platform** offering a dynamic storefront for customers and a powerful admin dashboard for managing products, orders, and users.
+**Sandeepkumar Trendify** is a modern and fully functional **MERN stack e-commerce platform** offering a dynamic storefront for customers and a powerful admin dashboard for managing products, orders, and users.

 ---